 1. Choose your mediator wisely

-The success of divorce mediation depends on the people involved.
+The success of divorce mediation depends on the nature and experience of the people involved.
 If a mediator lacks the knowledge, skills and authority required to move negotiations productively forward, the mediation can easily be derailed and fruitless.
 If your spouse and his or her attorney appear incapable of negotiating and/or compromising, you may assume negotiations will fail, but don’t jump to conclusions.
 Instead, find a mediator who is an experienced family law trial attorney or retired judge with a reputation for settling complex, contentious cases involving difficult people.

 I’m a fan of Mill Valley, California mediator Gary Friedman.
 Gary is the author of A Guide to Divorce Mediation, (Workman Publishing, l993), co-author, with Jack Himmelstein, of Challenging Conflict: Mediation Through Understanding (published by the American Bar Association and Harvard’s Program on Negotiation, 2008) and co-founder of The Center for Understanding in Conflict, where Gary and Jack train mediators in an Understanding-based model of mediation.
-Gary has an uncanny way to the heart of matters and using conflict as fertile ground for satisfactory long-term agreements.
+Gary has an uncanny way of getting to the heart of matters and usng conflict as fertile ground for satisfactory long-term agreements.

 John P. McCall of McCall & McCall in San Rafael, California, a veteran Marin County family law professional, is a private judge and settlement conference officer I trust with sophisticated clients and issues.
 In my personal experience, John is kind, considerate, talented, and generous.
 His mastery of current case law, adroit application of legal logic, and graciousness make his settlement conferences comfortable and often, successful for clients and attorneys.